This post may contain affiliate links. Please see our disclosure policy.

 Sausage and Spinach Gnocchi Bake is a quick and easy recipe that comes together in under an hour.
 It’s full of sautéed spinach and sausage with a delicious marinara sauce and topped with fresh mozzarella!
 Best part, this recipe comes together in under an hour.
 You have to try this recipe!

 Love this Sausage and Spinach Gnocchi Bake?
-Then you'll definitely want to try this One Pot Creamy Tomato Pasta with Spinach and this Pumpkin Carbonara Lasagna with Pancetta!
+Then you’ll definitely want to try this One Pot Creamy Tomato Pasta and serve with steakhouse creamed spinach!

 This sausage and spinach gnocchi is one of my new favorite recipes.
 If you’re looking for a delicious weeknight meal that’s super easy to make, you’ve found your match.
 From the cheesy baked mozzarella to the chewy gnocchi, this dish leaves your tastebuds doing a happy dance.
 Not to mention, the ground sausage add so much flavor to this meal, it’s truly out of this world!

 What I love about this recipe is how easily everything comes together.
 From the simple ingredients to the robust flavors, this is not a recipe that you want to miss.
-Check out the recipe below for more details!
+When you’re finished with this recipe, make my chicken alfredo lasagna next!

 This Sausage and Spinach Gnocchi Bake calls for 2 pounds of ground sausage, Italian seasoning, fresh spinach, whole peeled tomatoes, potato gnocchi, freshly chopped garlic, and a little marinara.
 I also added some freshly cut mozzarella on top for presentation and flavor.
 It’s like the cherry on top, except it’s cheese 🙂